NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

       - Moved ``/epochs`` to ``/intervals/epochs`` and reused the TimeIntervals type
       - Moved ``/trials`` to ``/intervals/trials`` and reused the TimeIntervals type
-      - Allow users to add arbitary TimeIntervals tables to ``/intervals``
+      - Allow users to add arbitrary TimeIntervals tables to ``/intervals``
       - Add optional :ref:`TimeIntervals <sec-TimeIntervals>` object named ``invalid_times`` in ''/intervals``, which specifies time intervals that contain artifacts.
 See `I224 (nwb-schema) <https://github.com/NeurodataWithoutBorders/nwb-schema/issues/224>`_ and `PR731 (PyNWB) <https://github.com/NeurodataWithoutBorders/pynwb/pull/731>`_ for details.